Mac screen goes black? Here’s your troubleshooting guide

 Many Mac issues can be prevented by restarting your device, resetting NVRAM and SMC, and repairing disk permissions.
 In some cases, you'll have to reinstall macOS.
 Overall maintaining your device is also a good idea.
 Try these tools to improve your Mac experience:

-- CleanMyMac X for repairing disk permission, routine checkups and more thorough cleaning to make sure your Mac is always in peak condition.
+- CleanMyMac for repairing disk permission, routine checkups and more thorough cleaning to make sure your Mac is always in peak condition.

 - DisplayBuddy for full control over your external monitors.